• Pinterest

 The kalanchoes were in 4-inch pots.
 They were ready to be repotted into a slightly larger pot.
 I used a perlite and sphagnum moss mixture and watered them until the water drained out the bottom.
 I won’t water them again until they are dry.

 Kalanchoes are succulents.
 I have found that they do better if you just ignore them!
 They will eventually rebloom.
 Put them where they will get adequate light and water when dry!
-Don’t over water them.
+Refrain from over watering them.

 Completing the Rustic Dough Bowl Design